 The year of the dog only comes once every twelve years, so it makes sense that I create a post to celebrate this occasion.
 That, and I am a big-time dog lover, in case you didn’t know.

-Read on for some funny photos and touching stories about the dogs that I encountered while travelling in Asia.
+Read on for some funny photos and touching stories about the dogs that I encountered while travelling in Asia for most of my yearlong travels.

 While we saw many stray dogs in Asia, we were surprised at the number of pet owners who treated their dogs like humans